CoderElectronics/fakeai/README.md

 # FakeAI

 Welcome to FakeAI.
-We have created this as a capstone project for our 2023-24 Cog*Works class.
+We have created this as a capstone project for our 2023-24 CogWorks class.
 Please download the Chrome extension linked below and give it a try.
-Right now, we are hitting ~82% accuracy on detecting weather articles are true or fake.
-We analyze based off of article lenght, words used, and word density (among other factors).
-It is important to note that this model does not fact check and information.
+Right now, we are hitting ~82% accuracy on detecting wheather articles are true or fake.
+We analyze based off of article length, words used, and word density (among other factors).
+It is important to note that this model does not fact check information.

 ### Download and use the Chrome Extension
 Please download FakeAI on the [Chrome Web Store](https://chromewebstore.google.com/detail/fakeai/ppgglflfncmmpmcoecnmfoecfdookflm)